-The general purpose and reason why companies send out offer letters is to offer a position to a candidate and to spell out the details of the position.
-Offer letters are also used to identify start dates, benefits packages, employee expectations and compensation package.
+The general purpose of the letter is to offer a position to a candidate and to spell out the details of the position.
+Offer letters are also used to identify a start date and provide information on compensation and benefits packages.

-While the formatting and details of offer letters vary quite a bit, the Introduction section of offer letters usually provides very basic information and identifications.
+While the formatting and details of offer letters vary quite a bit, the introduction section of the letter usually provides very basic information and identifications.

-Expect to see something like the following in your offer letter:
+Expect to see something like the following at the beginning of your offer letter:

-XYZ Corporation is pleased to offer John Q Public, the position of Account Executive in our New York City location.
+XYZ Corporation is pleased to offer John Smith the position of Account Executive in our New York City location.

-The next section should include critical details about the offered position.
-These details should include salary, benefits, position title and general responsibilities.
+The next section should provide critical details about the offered position, including salary, benefits, the person you will report to, and responsibilities/expectations.
 A typical letter looks like this example:

-The starting salary for the Account Executive position is $40,000 USD.
+The starting salary for the Account Executive position is $40,000.
 In addition to this base salary, you will have the potential to earn additional income through the sales compensation program.
-The corresponding compensation plan is attached or can be obtained from the hiring manager, John Doe.
+The corresponding compensation plan is attached or can be obtained from the hiring manager, Jane Doe.
 As a full-time employee of XYZ Corporation, you will be eligible to receive health care benefits after 60 days of employment.
-We offer several options for health care and details which cover our available plans will be made available to you on your first day of employment.
+We offer several options for health insurance, and further information about our available plans will be provided on your first day of employment.

-As an Account Executive for XYZ Corporation, you will be responsible for a annual revenue quota of $500,000 as well as updating pertinent customer information into our Customer Records Database.
+As an Account Executive for XYZ Corporation, you will be responsible for an annual revenue quota of $500,000 as well as for updating pertinent customer information in our Customer Records Database.

 Start Date and Conditions

-You should fully expect that there will be conditions that you must meet before becoming an employee.
-Typical conditions include a background check, drug screening and possibly a medical clearance for certain types of jobs.
+You should fully expect that there will be conditions you must meet before becoming an employee.
+They often include a background check, drug screening, and possibly a medical clearance for certain types of jobs.

-Be certain not to glance over this part of the offer letter as many do.
-Make sure that the start date is what you expected and if you have any events in your past that may cause red flags, be sure to address them when you reply to the offer letter.
+Be certain not to merely glance over this part of the offer letter.
+Make sure that the start date is what you expected.